mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### Explain why Pavlov actually used the term conditioned reflex rather than conditioned response

-The actions that are made as a result of classical conditioning appear so natural and automatic that Pavlov referred to them as conditioned reflexes.
-The responses are in truth reflexes, as they are involuntary actions made by the individual.
+The response of salivation made by the dogs is in truth a reflex, hence conditioned reflex.

 ---